 Telephone: 0680 1254354

 Cost contribution: €10, or €50 for all 14 walks.
 Children 14 or under go free.
 No reservation is possible – just get a card on the day.
-No tour is ever sold out, so don’t worry about not getting a place on the walk.
+No walk is ever sold out, so don’t worry about not getting a place on the walk.

 Fidelia Gartner (TU Wien Raumplanung/ISRA) and Lisa Fuchs (Max Planck Institute) finely translated these pages into German, added ideas, and helped select the images.
 Thanks to them for their valuable input.